 Rhum J.M 2014

 The "2014" was produced in Martinique at the Rhum J.M distillery.
 It was distilled in 2014 from Sugar cane juice with a Creole Column and then aged for 10 years.
 The rum has an ABV of 44,2%.
 This is a limited release and there are only 29500 bottles.
 5 community members rated this rum with an average of 8.2/10.
-The rum smells like Fruity, Prunes and Tropical fruit, and on the palate there is Woody, Honey and Toasted.
+The rum smells like Sugarcane, Soap and Cereal, and on the palate there is Woody, Toasted and Bitter orange.

 Live auctions